keeratS/WECEtechmusiclights/README.md

     use terminal command: git clone <insert URL here>
 2. Navigate to your desired branch which is based on what you're working on
 3. Program
+4. when you want to add stuff, use the flow git add, git commit (with message), then git push